Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 "Especially Firth," Coombes said.

-*"Especially* Firth, yeah. *That* motherfucker plays with me like I’m a chewtoy."
+"*Especially* Firth, yeah. *That* motherfucker plays with me like I’m a chewtoy."

 "It’s adorable to watch, too.
 I keep wonderin’ if he’ll drag you off to his dog house."